-Copies of the Company's annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K are available at the Company's website (www.owlrockbdcs.com) or without charge, upon request.
-Please contact Investor Relations by telephone at (212) 651-4705 or mail your request to Technology Finance Corp., 399 Park Avenue, 37th Floor, New York, New York 10022.
+Copies of the Company's annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K are available at the Company's website (www.blueowlproducts.com/our-reits-bdcs) or without charge, upon request.
+Please contact Investor Relations by telephone at (212) 651-4705 or mail your request to Blue Owl Technology Finance Corp., 399 Park Avenue, 37th Floor, New York, New York 10022.